 - Implemented since Ubuntu MATE 15.10

 Users new to Linux are often overwhelmed by the vast choice of software on offer.
-The Ubuntu MATE team will create a curated selection of applications suitable for use with Ubuntu MATE that can be installed via one click from our website.
+The Ubuntu MATE team will create a curated selection of applications suitable for use with Ubuntu MATE that can be installed via one click.

-The Ubuntu MATE community will select one application (at most two) that is more suitable for a given task or activity so that new users can quickly turn their Ubuntu MATE workstation into a productive tool.
+The Ubuntu MATE community will select one application that is more suitable for a given task or activity so that new users can quickly turn their Ubuntu MATE workstation into a productive tool.

 - Implemented since Ubuntu MATE 15.10 via Ubuntu MATE Welcome